 Muscle is Key to Looking Toned: 5 Muscle Building Tips for Women Over 40Aug 27, 2022

-If I had a dollar for every time a client told me, “I don’t want to look bulky, I just want to look toned."
-Especially as an owner of a Barre fitness studio...
-I'd be on a private jet to my villa in the South of France.
+If I had a dollar for every time a woman told me, “I don’t want to look bulky, I just want to look toned", I'd be on a private jet to my villa in the South of France.

 But here’s the deal, TONING isn’t a thing.
-I said what I said.
 Toning is a marketing term that was created to appeal to women.
-Slick, huh?
+And it worked.

 Muscles, by nature, have tone.
 But, if they are covered by a layer of fat, they won’t be visible.
 Muscles can only grow or shrink.
 You can build more muscle, or you can build more fat.
 That's about it.

 Looking “toned” comes down to two things – gaining muscle and losing fat.
 You have to lose body fat to reveal the underlying muscle.
 And you have to build muscle so there is something to reveal.

 Preserving lean muscle should be a priority for all women over 40.

 We start to lose muscle after age 30, about 3-8% per decade.
 That loss is accelerated for several years during perimenopause, as estrogen and other hormone levels decrease.

 Muscle is the organ of longevity.
 It is our “Fountain of Youth”.
 It directly affects how well we age.
 More muscle means more strength, energy, and stamina – and a decreased risk of falls and fractures.
 Increasing lean muscle improves our resting metabolic rate (the amount of calories we burn just being alive).
 Muscle is what gives us shape – and tone.